rushkock/reddit/README.md

   So, we need to decide if we should focus on the toxic stuff for the visual.
 - Ruchella is working on the visual components and the current 'theme' is chemisty
 -
+2020-03-01
+-We had some bar graphs in Bokeh showing the toxicity of the selected subreddit towards the target subreddits, however instead of these, a radar graph will be used.
+-Two types of radar graphs were created by Adél in Bokeh.
+One of those has the target subreddits in the vertices of the 'spider net' and in the other one the toxicity and the positivity indicators are the vertices.
+On Monday/Tuesday it has to be discussed which one to use.
+Further data preparation is necessary based on the decision.
+-The chosen bokeh radar graph still has to be implemented to Flask.